fujia-cli/vue-component-template/README.md

 <div align="center">

-A component template for vue@2.x.
+A component template for vue.

 </div>